Skip to main content

 Common pitfalls

-Thirdwatch's actor uses Camoufox + humanize + Turnstile iframe click at $7.64/1K, ~16% margin (relatively expensive due to Turnstile + humanize compute).
+Thirdwatch's actor handles the anti-bot work and proxy rotation so you can focus on the data.
 Pair ZipRecruiter with Indeed Scraper for full US coverage and SimplyHired Scraper for additional aggregator depth.
 A fourth subtle issue worth flagging: ZipRecruiter aggressively cross-posts listings from other sources (especially Indeed and direct ATS), so cross-source dedup is essential — typical 25-40% overlap with Indeed, normalized on (title, company, location, salary_min).
 A fifth pattern unique to ZipRecruiter: hourly-rate roles (warehouse, retail, hospitality) cluster heavily around state minimum-wage bands; for accurate per-region wage analysis, segment by state minimum-wage tier rather than treating national medians as comparable.
 A sixth and final pitfall: ZipRecruiter's "estimated salary" feature populates a salary range when the employer didn't disclose — these are model-derived estimates, not employer-published.
 For employer-truth analysis, filter on salary_disclosure: employer-published rather than including estimated values.
 A seventh and final pattern worth flagging for production teams: data-pipeline cost optimization.
 The actor's pricing scales linearly with record volume, so for high-cadence operations (hourly polling on large watchlists), the dominant cost driver is the size of the watchlist rather than the per-record fee.
 For cost-disciplined teams, tier the watchlist (Tier 1 hourly, Tier 2 daily, Tier 3 weekly) rather than running everything at the highest cadence — typical 60-80% cost reduction with minimal signal loss.
 Combine tiered cadence with explicit dedup keys and incremental snapshot diffing to keep storage and downstream-compute proportional to new signal rather than total watchlist size.

 An eighth subtle issue: snapshot-storage strategy materially affects long-term economics.
 Raw JSON snapshots compressed with gzip typically run 4-8x smaller than uncompressed; for multi-year retention, always compress at write-time.
 Partition storage by date prefix (snapshots/YYYY/MM/DD/) to enable fast date-range queries and incremental processing rather than full-scan re-aggregation.
 Most production pipelines keep 90 days of raw snapshots at full fidelity + 12 months of derived per-record aggregates + indefinite retention of derived metric time-series — three retention tiers managed separately.